Discover Old Quebec: What's the best way to experience Old Quebec?

 What language do they speak in Quebec?

 French is spoken in Quebec Canada.
-In the two major cities of Montreal and Quebec City, you can always find someone who also speaks English, although the chances are less in Quebec City.
+In the two big cities of Montreal as well as in Quebec City you can always find someone who speaks English, although the chance is lower in Quebec City.

 Why should you travel to Quebec?

-Quebec City is Canada's city that has most strongly preserved its European roots.
-Strolling through the old town gives the impression of walking through a city in France.
-Outside the city walls there are also modern districts.
+Quebec City is the city in Canada that still retains its European roots.
+When you stroll through the old town you have the impression of walking through a city in France.
+There are also modern districts outside the city walls.

 What should you know about Quebec?